 While a patient’s body size may not play a huge part in issuing prescriptions, that rule only applies to adults.
 Children are in a category all their own and their smaller bodies react differently to certain medications.
 Although these younger individuals will need specific consideration at the doctor’s office, another group does as well.

-There are some instances where a patient’s current medical condition will affect the prescription that a doctor will recommend.
+There are some instances where a patient’s current medical condition(s) will affect the prescription that a doctor will recommend.
 Some groups are a little more obvious, like pregnant women, and extra care must be used when determining if medication is appropriate for their specific circumstances.

 One such concern is in patients with liver disease, specifically when jaundice or encephalopathy is also present.
-Because the liver plays such a large role in our ability to detox pharmaceuticals from our system, doctors have to be careful.
+Because the liver plays such a large role in our ability to metabolize pharmaceuticals and eliminate them from our system, doctors have to be careful.

 If you have liver complications and are concerned about how your medications might affect you, discuss these matters with your physician.

-Some individuals find that they are especially sensitive to certain medications as well.
+Some individuals find that they are especially sensitive to the effects of certain medications as well.
 Termed “drug intolerance” by the medical community, it can make the task of prescribing drugs very challenging for physicians.
 Aside from this intolerance, some people exhibit an actual drug allergy in which their immune system plays a large role.